-- communicate the decision to the parent(s) and therapist, using the template letter to parents (staff login requried).
+- communicate the decision to the parents/carers and therapist, using the (staff login required)

 This template letter outlines reasons for the decision made by the principal.
-This is intended to promote transparency and consistency in decision making and increase communication between the school, parent(s) and practitioner so any potential negative communication can be minimised.
+This is intended to promote transparency and consistency in decision making and increase communication between the school, parents/carers and therapist so any potential negative communication can be minimised.

-Schools should respond to any parent concerns and complaints regarding the decision in an effective and timely manner.
-To ensure that principals use a fair and proper process, it is important that you give parent(s) a chance to respond to your decision, and consider any additional information they provide.
+Schools must respond to any parents’/carers’ concerns and complaints regarding the decision in an effective and timely manner.
+To ensure that principals use a fair and proper process, it is important that parents/carers are given a chance to respond to the decision and consider any additional information they provide.

-The underlying premise of the Department’s complaints management policy is that parent concerns and complaints are best and most effectively managed at the school level.
-If the complaint remains unresolved after contact with the school, the complaint will be referred to the Department’s regional office.
-The Independent Office for School Dispute Resolution is the final step in the Department’s dispute resolution and complaints process.
-Refer to: Parent Complaints for more information.
+The department’s complaints management policy is that parents’/carers’ concerns and complaints are best and most effectively managed at the school level.
+If the complaint remains unresolved after contact with the school, the complaint will be referred to the department’s .

-If you require further information and support you can also contact your relevant Area team, including your Community Liaison Officer and SEIL.
+If principals require further information and support they can contact their relevant area team, including their Community Liaison Officer and SEIL.

-If the principal decides to approve the therapy request, Step 3 enables the principal to implement appropriate arrangements necessary to mitigate any risks associated with this arrangement.
+If the principal decides to approve the therapy request, enables the principal to implement appropriate arrangements necessary to mitigate any risks.
 This includes ensuring that the relevant consent forms are signed and a licensing agreement is entered into with the relevant therapist.